-Tracking U.S. coronavirus deaths and reported cases by state
+U.S. coronavirus cases: Tracking deaths, confirmed cases by state

 [U.S. coronavirus death toll surpasses 100,000, exposing nation’s vulnerabilities]

-Sparsely populated rural areas don’t have the huge raw numbers of cases or deaths that cities are reporting, but some rank highly in deaths and cases per capita.
+Sparsely populated areas don’t have the huge raw numbers of cases or deaths that cities have reported, but some rank among the highest in deaths and cases per capita.
 People in very rural areas are more likely to die of flu than urbanites and may be more vulnerable to covid-19 as well, according to a Post analysis of CDC data.

-Thousands have become ill in Navajo Nation, a reservation with a land area similar in size to West Virginia covering swaths of Arizona, New Mexico and Utah but with a population of only 350,000.
-Medical care in the area is sparse and far-flung, cell service is spotty and about a third of homes lack running water.

-Ten counties with highest rate of deaths
+Ten counties with highest rates of reported cases

 |County